• Modified: Feb 10, 2025 • Read in: 12 mins

 5 Ways To Overcome Suicidal Thoughts

-Sometimes, suicidal thoughts can also be the fallout of abuse, torture, or online trolling.
+- Sometimes, suicidal thoughts can be a response to chronic abuse, torture, or trolling.

 Another example:

-I don’t need to die.
-I just need to persist and be strong long enough, and I’ll get through this.
+I just need to persist and be strong enough to seek support, and I’ll get through this.

 3. Stay Away From Negative People

-Stay off those who bring you down, abuse you, torture you, or troll you.
+Stay off those who abuse you, torture you, or troll you.

-Get to know yourself better, but in the meantime, stay away from people who belittle you and criticize your actions, behavior, appearance, or achievements.
-Instead, reach out to people who understand your vulnerability and welcome you into a safe environment.
+Stay away from people who belittle you and criticize your actions, behavior, appearance, or achievements.
+Instead, seek people who understand your vulnerability and will welcome you into a safe environment.

 4. Avoid Alcohol, Drugs, Weapons

 If you are aware of your condition, make sure you keep away all the lethal weapons or medicines that may cause you harm.
-The aim is to overcome your self-destructive thoughts without getting hurt, so promise yourself regularly to not do something that may be life-threatening.
+The aim is to overcome your self-destructive thoughts without getting hurt.

 Avoid alcohol and all kinds of drugs at all costs.
 Using these will render your brain more inefficient at thinking logically.
 As a result, you would jeopardize your safety.